-- Cross - Trekking/City - MTB with mounting option intended for this purpose - Child seats may only be fitted to suitable bicycle racks.
-Please consult your specialist dealer on this matter. - The maximum additional load amounts to 25 kg.
+- City and urban bikes - Trekking and touring bikes If you are unsure whether your bike is approved for the use of a luggage rack, please consult your specialist dealer. - Child seats may only be fitted to suitable bicycle racks.
+Please consult your specialist dealer on this matter. - The maximum load of the luggage rack depends on the model and is usually max.
+25 kg.

+!
 WARNING: